-Another implication comes from the result that, as the cost of monitoring falls, the region where fraud occurs shifts towards better prior beliefs (see Figure 3).
+Another implication comes from the result that we discussed at the end of the previous section: namely, as the cost of monitoring falls, the region where fraud occurs shifts towards better prior beliefs.
 This suggests that as telecommunications and information processing costs have come down, the incidence of fraud may be even more tilted towards better states of the world.